Exalted0ne/Final-Lumber-Sorter/README.md

   You can add as many as you need for the current job

 Once Complete, press, "Complete Job."
-  This will save your file for review or print later.
+  This will save your file for review or to print later.

-Continue through the same process until all lumber for all jobs has been entered.
+Continue through the same process until all lumber for all jobs have been entered.
 Your jobs' documentation will be in the folder you ran the program from.
 Thank you!